foxfriends/foxfriends/notes/postgresql.md

 # PostgreSQL

-Visit the [official Site][postgresql] for documentation and download.
+Visit the [official site][postgresql] for documentation and download.
 PostgreSQL (often, Postgres) is my @[DBMS][database-management-system] of choice almost 100% of the time.